Cross Country Cycle 4 Vets

-I grew up in New Lenox, IL, went to Providence HS and after school I joined the U.S. Navy, and served for 4 years than a Navy spouse for 15 years.
-After boot camp in Orlando, FL my first duty station was Yokosuka, Japan aboard the USS Kittanning.
+I grew up in New Lenox, IL, went to Providence HS, and after school, I joined the U.S. Navy and served for four years than a Navy spouse for 15 years.
+After boot camp in Orlando, FL, my first duty station was Yokosuka, Japan aboard the USS Kittanning.
 I also served at Coronado, CA. I come from a very long line of military members.
-To mention a few, a 4th great-grandfather in the Revolutionary War, a 2nd great-grandfather in the Civil War in the Battle of Shiloh, an uncle in WWII at Iwo Jima, my Uncle Adam Tymowicz was shot down over Ruille France during WWII only to be MIA in the Korean War in Naha Japan, and my father Thomas being in the Navy on the USS Courtney and me following in his footsteps.
+To mention a few, a 4th great-grandfather in the Revolutionary War, a 2nd great-grandfather in the Civil War in the Battle of Shiloh, an uncle in WWII at Iwo Jima, my Uncle Adam Tymowicz was shot down over Ruille France during WWII only to be MIA on Nov 7th 1950 in the Korean War in Naha Japan, and my father Thomas being in the Navy stationed on the USS Courtney and me following in his footsteps.

-This next ride will take us through 10 states, 2 countries and 2547 miles across our country and will again be a self-funded tour.
-We will be leaving from Lake Forest, IL, heading north to the Upper Peninsula, through MI and then east through Canada, then into New York down to New York City at the Freedom Tower Memorial on 9/11/2021 for the 20th Anniversary of 9/11 then heading west though the rolling hills of Pennsylvania and finally finish in Chicago.
-This day holds many memories for me and our military members and this ride is dedicated to all that have served in our Military and for those that have given the ultimate sacrifice.
-And to all those involved on this day in this act of terrorism.
-I have to get everyone involved in getting our men and women “On the Move” again.
-I will have a tab on my website dedication to memories of 9/11.
+This next ride will take us through 10 states, two countries and 2547 miles across our country and will again be a self-funded tour.
+We will be leaving from Lake Forest, IL, heading north through WI into the Upper Peninsula, through MI and then east through Canada, then into New York via the Niagara Falls down to New York City to the Freedom Tower Memorial on 9/11/2021 for the 20th Anniversary of 9/11 then through NJ and heading west through the rolling hills of Pennsylvania though OH, IN and finally finishing in downtown Chicago.
+This day holds many memories for me, and our military members and many Americans.
+I have to get everyone involved in getting our men and women “On the Move” again through donations to Oscar Mike Foundation.

 We wanted to find any way to help my brothers and sisters with the challenges that some undoubtedly face today.
 This is our way of shining a light and letting them know that they are appreciated for all they do for us… for their sacrifices and unwavering commitment to our great nation!